bigmlcom/bigmler/docs/index.rst

 -------------------

 --train TRAINING_SET                Full path to a training set.
 It can be a
-                                    remote URL to a (gzipped or compressed) csv file.
+                                    remote URL to a (gzipped or compressed) CSV file.
 The protocol schemes can be http, https, s3, azure, odata --test TEST_SET                     Full path to a test set.
 A file containing